Skip to content

 The major tools of TQM

-The handout names three tools for handling mistakes at different stages.
+Three tools handle mistakes at different stages.

 1. Mistake-proofing (poka-yoke)